 What happens if you get divorced

-If you are not sure of your status, you may need to contact a skilled immigration lawyer of Valencia Law Group to avoid unnecessary delays, and if necessary, represent you and advocate on your family’s behalf.
+Suppose you are not sure of your status.
+In that case, you may need to contact a skilled immigration lawyer of Valencia Law Group to avoid unnecessary delays, and if necessary, represent you and advocate on your family’s behalf.
 A reasonable good lawyer help is your part of your right.

 Here we share the information, and you know you can get in touch with one of our lawyers, no matter your immigration status.

 A person who immigrated to the U.S. based on a marriage that is less than two years old at the time of his/her admission will receive conditional permanent residence status.

 You’ve at least heard of a U.S. green card — it’s a slang term for the identification card issued for immigrants who granted permanent residence in the United States.
 But how is conditional permanent residence different?